henrietta-k/adapt-learning-wiki/Styling-your-course.md

 Use these variables to adjust the layout of items.

+####Button

+Much like the item variables, these variables cover all states of a button.
+An example of a button in Adapt is the submit on a question component.
+Again like the item all the styling applied here will be applied to all buttons in the course.

+Make sure buttons are styled, not just for use with a mouse but also for touch on a mobile device.

 ###How to modify the vanilla theme

 Locate the vanilla theme from the following directory: